 Ben Auten has the difficult job of predicting what players will succeed, or underperform, each week on the PGA Tour.
 In the unpredictable world of golf, this is far from a cake walk, but his thorough analysis and Tour trends are usually spot on (And nice call on Smylie Kaufman!).

-A golfing memoir in monthly tokens: March (belatedly)
+A golfing memoir in monthly tokens: July

 As some might say, if you don’t take the plunge, you can’t taste the brine.
 Others might not say such a thing.
 I’m taking the plunge, because I want to taste the brine.
 Here you’ll find the seventh installment of “A Golfing Memoir” as we trace a year in the life of Flip Hedgebow, itinerant teacher of golf.
 For January, click here.
 For February, click here.
 For March, click here.
 For April and May, click here.
 For June, click here.

 Artwork by JaeB